 Compliance with Standard and Transmission-based Precautions is significantly improved when HCP understand the rationale for written policies and practices.
-Infection prevention education and training is mandated prior to initial assignment of HCP to tasks in which exposure to blood and OPIM may occur and at least annually thereafter.2,3 It is intuitive that infection prevention education should start during training in the health professions.
-Education and training has been related to a decrease in HAI.
+Infection prevention education and training is mandated (1) prior to initial assignment of HCP to tasks in which exposure to blood and other potentially infection material may occur, (2) when new tasks or procedures affect the employee’s occupational exposure, and (3) and at a minimum annually.2,4 Education and training has been related to a decrease in HAI.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.